 … and daughter

 His daughter Sarah married William Blench, stepson of the late Mr. Wright Lissett, Town Clerk.

 Born in Doddington, Cambridgeshire in 1852 William Blench was the son of John and Mary (nee Chapman).

 His father died in 1858 and a few years later his mother married schoolmaster Wright Lissett, himself a widower with a young son.

 William married Sarah, the only daughter of Matthew Fletcher, in April 1876 and the couple lived at the Church Farm, Cossall until 1881.
-The family returned to live in Graham Street where William Blench died in March 1890, aged 37.
+The family returned to live at first in Belper Street, then in StantonRoad, but aound 1887 moved to Graham Street where William Blench died in March 1890, aged 37.
 He was then the Town Clerk’s clerk.